LutzGrosshennig/4096-bytes-intro-sprites-are-us/README.md

 You also need a 32 bit Windows system such as Windows XP (the orginal target OS) because .com files are no longer supported in 64 Bit operating systems.

 It appears to run fine in a XP VMs with 3D acceleration enabled.

+#Building
+The project was build using Visual Studio 6 and the DirectX9-SDK on an WindowsXP system.
+There is a post build step to convert and compress the .exe into an packed .com executable.